-Furthermore, we will collect structural data on food environments, including accessibility and spatial layout of stores, using digital maps, GIS data (e.g., Smiley register) and field studies (90).
+Furthermore, we may collect structural data on food environments, including accessibility and spatial layout of stores, using digital maps, GIS data (e.g., Smiley register), field studies and sales data from supermarkets (90).

 We plan to conduct both a) interviews with the manager of the after-school club and facilitators of activities in the leisure time clubs and the active summer holiday camp as well as b) systematic observations on selected days to explore acceptability, perceived outcomes and consequences of these intervention components.
 Moreover, we expect that actors involved in the implementation of intervention activities, e.g., schoolboard members, managers of after-school club, volunteers in leisure time clubs, will be asked to fill out questionnaires and/or take part in interviews exploring structural and organizational factors influencing implementation.
 Several core theories, models and frameworks within implementation science will serve as reference points for the mentioned investigations.